adamrossnelson/StataIPEDSAll/README.md

 These files will download, build, and save to the local computer data from the Directory Information survey at the US DOE's Integrated Postsecondary Education Data Stystem.

+All files are intended to be reverse compatible to Version 13.
+Use ove version control.
+Also uses `saveold`.
+Intended, but not tested.

 ## IPEDSDirInfo02to16.do

 Produces a file `c:\statadata\Directory Info 02 to 16.dta` which is a panel data that includes IPEDS directory information files.